zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

 # Why TH should this one learn [insert language]
 ## English
 - Duh
+## German
+- I want to study in Germany...in a year or two
+- I love Arthur Schopenhauer
+- I love Friedrich Nitzsche
+- I wanna be a good engineer, that place might just give me a whoosh
 ## French
 - Sunken cost fallacy, I already reached B1, why not study a bit more?
 - I've started gaining interest in the book *L'etranger*